Skip to content

 • Single shipment to one address for distribution at an internal event or holiday party.

 • Multi-address fulfillment with us shipping directly to each client.
-Send us a CSV of names and addresses; we ship.
+Send us a CSV of names and addresses, and we ship.

 • Custom note cards included in every kit at orders of 25+, with a message and a "From [your company]" line.